peter/jsonapitest/README.md

 * `url` - specify the full URL here instead of the path if you need a URL different from the base_url
 * `headers` - custom HTTP headers
 * `params` - query or post parameters
-* `files` - an array with paths to files that will be uploaded.
-Requires that the Content-Type header be set to "multipart/form-data".
+* `files` - an array with paths to files that will be uploaded with content type "multipart/form-data".

 You can also let the `request` property be a string for simple requests: